German Advent Calendar: Fact of the Day

 Der Tannenbaum als Geheimnis • The Secret Christmas Tree

-Some German families with young children still maintain the old German custom of keeping the Christmas tree hidden away or locked in a room where the kids can’t see it until Christmas Eve.
-The parents put up and decorate the tree, only to keep it a secret until the big “unveiling” on the 24th.
-It is a big event when the children get to see the family Tannenbaum for the first time on Christmas Eve, the night of die Bescherung (gift-giving).
+Although the “secret” tradition is much less common today, many German families with young children (and a house with enough rooms) maintained the old German custom of keeping the Christmas tree hidden away or locked in a room where the kids couldn’t see it until Christmas Eve.
+The parents put up and decorated the tree, keeping it a secret until the big “unveiling” on the 24th.
+It was a big event when the children got to see the family Tannenbaum for the first time on Christmas Eve, the night of exchanging presents around the Christmas tree – not on Christmas morning, as in the US.

-To non-Germans it may seem strange to keep one of the key symbols of a German Christmas hidden from sight until the last minute, but it is a long and revered tradition which makes the tree a wonderful surprise for children and a central element of a family’s Christmas.
-The tree stays up until at least January 6 – Epiphany, Dreikönigstag, the “Twelfth Day” of Christmas – so the children still get to enjoy the decorated tree for almost two weeks.
+To non-Germans it may seem strange to keep one of the key symbols of a German Christmas hidden from sight until the last minute, but it was a long and revered tradition which made the tree a wonderful surprise for children and a central element of a family’s Christmas.
+And the tree stayed up until at least January 6 – Epiphany, the “Twelfth Day” of Christmas – so the children could still enjoy the decorated tree for almost two weeks.

-CAROL > “O Tannenbaum” (“O Christmas Tree”) – Lyrics in German and English
+MORE: CAROL lyrics > “O Tannenbaum” (“O Christmas Tree”) – Lyrics in German and English

 Related Pages